Dominikwigh/coffee-shop/TESTING.md

 > 1. The quantity decrement in shopping cart on desktop should stop at zero but users would be able to keep reducing the quantity into minus numbers.
 If the user updated the quantity with a minus figure the item would just be removed from the cart.

 #### Fix:
-With the help of Code Institute, slack and tutor, i changed the Id on the quantity form to a class and refactored the Javascript to look for elements with the same class name.
+With the help of Code Institute boutique ado project, slack and tutor, i changed the Id on the quantity form to a class and refactored the Javascript to look for elements with the same class name.

-> 2. I had a bug when a user had made a purchase the shooping bag should have been cleard from items.
+> 2. I had a bug when a user had made a purchase the shopping bag should have been cleared from items.
 Orders went through but after payment confirmation the item would still be in the shopping bag.

 #### Fix:
 With the help of tutor support i had an indentaion error causing the function to not be executed.
 I had indented the following line one step to much.
 Which ment i hade the lines in a if statemnt and not outside it.